 For more on the methods and machines being used see our

-Photos used should be credited City Rail Link Ltd (cityraillink.co.nz)
+Photos used should be credited as: City Rail Link Ltd (cityraillink.co.nz)

 The Downer-led joint venture (Downer NZ and Soletanche Bachy) was chosen to progress the CRL work through and under Britomart Station and Queen Street to the Downtown Shopping Centre site.

 The contract included establishing temporary accommodation for Britomart Station’s ticketing and customer service operations, underpinning the historic former Chief Post Office building, to allow the construction of the rail tunnels beneath and reinstating Britomart Station and upgrading urban space and surrounding roads.

 Contract 1 commenced during July 2016 with construction of the temporary station concourse and accommodation facility.

 In addition, this image gallery section contains images of the portion of the tunnels being built by Fletchers through Precinct's downtown Commercial Bay development.

 The main body of work under Construction Contract 2 by Connectus (McConnell Dowell and Downer JV) is the construction of twin cut and cover tunnels along Albert Street from Customs Street to Wyndham Street.